-Coral is the precious material from the sea which is becoming increasingly endangered due to a loss of the pristine water conditions and natural ecosystem that allows it to grow.
-If we were to take better care of our environment and minimise pollution, we would all be better off, but that is all for another blog.
+Coral is a precious material from the sea which is becoming increasingly endangered due to a loss of the pristine water conditions and natural ecosystem that allows it to grow.
+If we were to take better care of our environment and minimize pollution, we would all be better off, but that is all for another blog.

 Coral has been used in orisha necklaces across the Atlantic.
 It is a material that has captivated many and is imbued with many sacred properties.
 Coral is indispensable in the initiations of priests of Yemaya and Erinle.
-The wearing of coral is called for in many odd, especially Oshe and it is said to purify the blood when worn, and also attracts prosperity.
+The wearing of coral is called for in many odd, especially Oshe, and it is said to purify the blood when worn and also attracts prosperity.
 Who wouldn’t want that?!
-There are many different forms of coral and a variety of colours.
-One of the most well known is red-coral, sometimes called ox-blood.
-Mediterranean red coral has been prized over the centuries and Southern Italian red coral is consistently in high demand.
-There are Italian museums dedicated to the stuff, filled with exquisite art and jewellery in the fiery material.
-The Yoruba are not the only group that wear coral for its properties.
+There are many different forms of coral and a variety of colors.
+One of the most well-known is red-coral, sometimes called ox-blood.
+Mediterranean red coral has been prized over the centuries, and Southern Italian red coral is consistently in high demand.
+There are Italian museums dedicated to the stuff, filled with exquisite art and jewelry in fiery material.
+The Yoruba are not the only group that wears coral for its properties.
 Have a look at Indian astrology.
-According to your chart you may be told to have a piece of jewellery made with specific stones including coral to wear.
-You’d better believe that millions of people spend a lot of money to buy the highest grade of stones for their personal vedic astro-jewellery.
-Imitations just won’t do.
+According to your chart, you may be told to have a piece of jewelry made with specific stones, including coral, to wear.
+You’d better believe millions of people spend a lot of money to buy the highest grade of stones for their personal vedic astro-jewelry.
+Imitations won’t do.

-My favourite thing to see is elderly santeros and santeras decked out in their incredible gold and coral jewellery, huge rings with red coral cabochons, strings of spherical coral beads around their neck, and gold and coral earrings are beyond elegant.
+My favorite thing to see is elderly santeros and santeras decked out in their incredible gold and coral jewelry, huge rings with red coral cabochons, strings of spherical coral beads around their neck, and gold and coral earrings that are beyond elegant.
 Coral is meant to be worn.
-One slightly salty perspiration feeds the coral when in contact with the skin and keeps it and us looking healthy.
-Real coral is very, VERY expensive.
-The strands you find for sale that look like coral with the $10-$100 price tag are actually something called bamboo coral, very different, which has then been dyed to make it look like the real thing.
-Don’t get me wrong, there is a lot of expensive but artificial coral out there too.
-When buying coral it is best to do so with a reputable dealer, someone that knows about gems and haute jewellery.
+One slightly salty perspiration feeds the coral when in contact with the skin and keeps it and is looking healthy.
+Natural coral is very, VERY expensive.
+The strands you find for sale that look like coral with the $10-$100 price tag are actually something called bamboo coral, which is very different and has been dyed to make it look like the real thing.
+Don’t get me wrong; there is a lot of expensive but artificial coral out there too.
+When buying coral, it is best to do so with a reputable dealer, someone that knows about gems and haute jewelry.
 You can sometimes find antique pieces for sale, but again, be careful of counterfeits.